Served: 4 years

 During 1884, William McQuery, known variously as “Mox” or “Big Mox”, at age 23, began playing major league baseball with the Cincinnati Outlaw Reds.
-By 1891, having played in Cincinnati, Detroit, Kansas City, Syracuse, and Washington, his career ended and he returned home to Kentucky.
-About 1896, “Big Mox” joined the Covington Police Department.
+He played in Cincinnati, Detroit, Kansas City, Syracuse, and Washington before his baseball career ended in 1891 and he returned home to Kentucky.
+About 1896, Mox joined the Covington Police Department.
 By 1900, he was considered the most popular man on the Department.

 Patrolman McQuery lingered between life and death for four days.
 An infection set in and on June 12, 1900, he died.

 Patrolman McQuery was survived by a wife.
 There was a huge crowd at his funeral.
 He is buried in Linden Grove Cemetery, Covington, Kentucky.

 Bishop had been taken to the Covington Jail where he was treated for a flesh wound to his leg.
 Initially, Bishop claimed to be William Burns, that his killing of the hobo was self defense, and that the shooting of the officer was merely done in his excitement.
 Mulligan also lied about his name and was logged in as Thomas Lyons.